 Nineteen years ago, my step-father took me to the first game in Marlins history (Charlie Hough vs. L.A.
 Dodgers).
 My step-dad’s name was Ralph Kent, and he’s the creator of Billy the Marlin, who I think is now my step-brother, or something like that.)

-Some friends of mine (Emack, Dwyne, George and Dee) joined me for Opening Day at Marlins Park last Wednesday night when the World Series champion St. Louis Cardinals came into town.
+Some friends of mine (Emack, Dwyne, George and Dee) joined me for the 2012 Opening Day at Marlins Park when the World Series champion St. Louis Cardinals came into town.
 We learned several things that night, including – don’t bring a writer (Emack) that has a deadline that night because you’ll be waiting for him an hour after the game.
 It’s like going to Disney and bringing a janitor that has to clean up after it closes, and you have to wait by the closed down monorail.